 Product stored above 12’ have a specific designation.
 For highly flammable products, anything over 6′ may be deemed High Piled Storage.
 A High Piled Storage permit requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.
+If the top of your product will be above 12ft from the ground, we definitely recommend you read more about High Piled Storage here.

 Like many building permit fees, the permit fees for warehouse racking systems are typically a percentage of the total value of the racking project.
 The fee can vary widely, but we commonly see fees in the range of 10-30% of the racking value and installation cost.
+Some cities have a permit estimator to help determine the cost.
+For example, for pallet rack permits in Portland, Oregon there is an online permit estimator.

 Pallet Rack Permit Process